quchen/quchen.github.io/README.md

 anymore when I lose my license or life.

 **Typography** is a domain of beautiful detail and rich history, but most people don’t know about it, and fewer yet appreciate it.
+I like its subtlety, and that it changes our way of thinking about the written words all around us, because it brings an expressive, at times artistic component to otherwise fairly mundane objects.

 **Photography** is similarly becoming a niche activity, since phone cameras commoditized taking pictures so much that it’s become difficult to justify